heimrichhannot/contao-extassets/README.md

 # Contao Extassets

+> This bundle is outdated and not actively maintained anymore!

 Create your own css & js groups and add them to your contao theme layouts.

 ## General features